-Brandon grew up on his family’s 4th generation ranch in northern Utah.
+Brandon grew up on his family’s ranch in northern Utah.
 Brandon earned his undergraduate degree at Utah State University, his law degree from the University of Wyoming, and his LLM in agriculture law at the University of Arkansas.
 At Arkansas, he wrote an extensive history of U.S. farm policy while earning his master’s in agriculture law.

 Brandon began his career working as an Agriculture Legislative Assistant for Senator Max Baucus (D-MT), then Chairman of the Senate Finance Committee and senior Member of the Senate Agriculture Committee.
 He played a key role in the development, passage, and implementation of the 2008 Farm Bill from the U.S. Senate and later the Department of Agriculture.
 At Senator Baucus’ direction, Brandon drafted the Livestock Forage Program (LFP), the highly successful livestock disaster assistance program.
 LFP has provided U.S. ranchers over $6 billion in drought assistance nationwide.

 Watch this video to learn about Brandon's efforts to improve crop insurance.